seanofw/dym/README.md

 Dym is short for "Did You Mean?" and is a .NET Core library for fuzzy-matching unknown inputs to a dictionary of known words or phrases.
-The current implementation provides a high-speed trigram/shingle matcher, which is a good technique for matching very noisy inputs.
+The current implementation provides a high-speed trigram/shingle matcher, which is a good technique for matching noisy text inputs.

 Some scenarios where Dym can be useful: